JoshPola96/MNIST-HandwritingRecognitionDeepLearning/README.md

-# MNIST-Handwriting-Recognition-using-Deep-Learning
+# MNIST Handwriting Recognition Using Deep Learning

 Curriculum Work/Artificial_Intelligence

-#Lasagne, #Theano, #NeuralNetworks

-This project is created as per the curriculum requirement for the module Artificial Intelligence: In this project we are attempting to replicate the implementation of Handwriting Recognition techniques using Deep Learning models and lasagna(outdated).
-The MNIST dataset is used for this purpose.

-Represents in-line comments: # can be ignored.
+## Overview

+This project demonstrates handwriting recognition on the MNIST dataset using deep learning techniques.
+The neural network is implemented using the Lasagne library and Theano for training and evaluation.
+This project is part of the curriculum requirement for the Artificial Intelligence module.

+## Project Structure

+1. **Data Preparation**: Downloads and loads the MNIST dataset.
+2. **Neural Network**: Defines a neural network using Lasagne with dropout regularization.
+3. **Training**: Trains the neural network using the training data.
+4. **Evaluation**: Tests the model on the MNIST test set and calculates accuracy.

+## Requirements

+- Python 3.x
+- Lasagne
+- Theano
+- NumPy
+- Matplotlib

+## Notes

+- **Data**: The MNIST dataset is a collection of handwritten digits commonly used for training image processing systems.
+- **Libraries**: Lasagne and Theano are older libraries.
+Consider using modern alternatives like TensorFlow or PyTorch for future projects.
-Discalimer : Any direct adaptation of the file or the dataset will be given a direct zero marks.
+- **Disclaimer**: Any direct adaptation of this project or dataset will be considered a violation of academic integrity policies.

-Contact: Joshua Peter, jppolaprayil1996@gmail.com